github/india/Events/GitHub Workshops/README.md

 ---

-### Sep 22, 2021: Automating worflows with GitHub Actions
+### Sep 22, 2021: Automating workflows with GitHub Actions

 GitHub Actions is a widely-used software workflow automation feature on GitHub, with world-class CI/CD.
 In this introductory session, learn about how GitHub Actions can help you automate your repeated tasks in development, and also setup a CI/CD system in place with the help of thousands of extensions.